Winton Group: Operations

 David Harding is the company's founder and chief executive officer.
 Approximately 70% of the firm's employees own shares or share options in the company.
 Winton employs approximately 175 staff members.

 More than 100 of the firm's employees are academics doing mathematical research and studying statistical relationships and trading patterns.
-These highly trained specialists are organized into research teams, which peer review and test new strategies, gather data and identify trends.
+These specialists are organized into research teams, which peer review and test new strategies, gather data and identify trends.
 While quant hedge funds broadly have struggled for several years just following the 2008 financial crisis, Winton remains a top recruit of quantitative minds.

 The majority of the firm's clients reside outside the UK and many are from the United States.

 Investment strategy

 Since its inception, Winton has traded as a commodity trading advisor (CTA).
 It is regulated by the Commodity Futures Trading Commission as a CTA and by the Financial Conduct Authority in the UK.
 Winton is also registered with the U.S. Securities and Exchange Commission as an investment advisor.

 The firm refers to itself as a "modern investment management company" and employs managed futures strategies using data analysis and modelling to follow trends in global futures markets such as commodities and bonds.
 After establishing the Winton Evolution Fund and Winton Global Equity Strategy, the firm began offering multi-strategy and equity investment programs that invest in equity markets around the world.

 Winton uses research and quantitative data analysis to identify favourable trends in the market and its focus on research differentiates it from its industry companions.
 In recent years, Winton has further developed its statistical research, focusing on big data; according to the Financial Times, in 2013 its machines processed "the equivalent of 30m King James bibles' worth of information every day".
 In April 2013, Winton was featured in the BBC2 program Horizon: The Age of Big Data for its use of scientific analysis of data, particularly for its capture and processing of large data sets including historical data for the markets that it trades in and newly produced data from thousands of companies.

 Winton's trading is automated and systematic and uses computer algorithms to trade futures in financial assets including equities, currencies, bonds, commodities, livestock and energy in over 100 futures markets worldwide.
 Winton uses a mix of long-term and short-term trading as part of its strategy and combines uncorrelated strategies to maximize their risk-return ratio.
 According to the firm, it uses the same mathematical tools, for research, statistical data analysis, stock selection, and futures investments.
 From around 2008, the Winton Fund has increased its allocation to cash equities.